ThePragmaticFuturist/gestault/rag_llm_server/instructions/step_01_basic_server_structure.md

     ```
     *   `fastapi`: The web framework.
     *   `uvicorn`: An ASGI server to run our FastAPI application. `[standard]` includes useful extras like websocket support (which we might use later) and better performance.
+    *   `CORSMiddleware`: CORSMiddleware is part of Starlette, which is a FastAPI dependency, so you shouldn't need a separate install.
+    *   For "non-simple" cross-origin requests (like a POST request with a Content-Type header of application/json, which is what our React app sends), the browser first sends a preliminary OPTIONS request to the server.
+This is called a "preflight" request.

+    *  **Purpose:** The browser asks the server "Hey, is it okay if the actual request (the POST) comes from http://localhost:5173 with headers like Content-Type?".

+    *  **Server Response:** The server needs to respond to this OPTIONS request with the correct CORS headers (Access-Control-Allow-Origin, Access-Control-Allow-Methods, Access-Control-Allow-Headers) indicating permission.

+    *  **Success:** If the OPTIONS response includes headers allowing the origin, method (POST), and headers (Content-Type) of the intended actual request, the browser then proceeds to send the actual POST request.

+    *  **Failure:** If the OPTIONS response is missing required headers, indicates disallowed methods/headers, or is an error (like the 400 Bad Request you're seeing), the browser stops and reports "CORS Preflight Did Not Succeed".

 4.  **Create the Main Application File (`main.py`):**